 I think the secret with bakuchiol is to give it time.
 I see better results after using it consistently for several weeks.

-This bakuchiol moisturizer is a winner for me, and is so affordable at under $10!
+This bakuchiol moisturizer is a winner for me and is so affordable!

 How To Use The Inkey List Bakuchiol Moisturizer